 Trazo 1810: Located at Hidalgo #8 in the Casa 1810 Boutique Hotel, I enjoyed an excellent meal in their rooftop bar and restaurant.
 The views are stunning and the food outstanding.
-I loved the beet salad and octupus/pulpo entree.
+I loved the beet salad and octopus/pulpo entree.
 The chocolate dessert was excellent as well.
 My friend loved the fresh green salad and a lovely couscous served with grilled shrimp.
 I highly recommend this great new spot close to the Jardin.

 Bovine: This is a sleek, new spot with a really stunning, contemporary décor was opened by chef Paul Bentley from Magno Brasserie in Guadalajara.
 I enjoyed a meal with local friends and we all loved the food.
 The fish entree was really excellent and the side of brussel sprouts and grilled cauliflower were outstanding and some of the best I have eaten.
 Reservations can be made through their website.
 You can also reserve the private dining room called Mesa Dragones, featuring Casa Dragones tequila.
 Here you can try a special tasting menu created just for them with tequila pairings.
 Canal 16.

-Panio: New location is really lovely on Salida de Celaya #69.
+Panio: Their newest location is really lovely on Salida de Celaya #69.
 This is their third location in town.
 They have a lovely bakery as well as a cafe for coffee sandwiches and more.
 I really loved the sandwich with prosciutto, goat cheese and sundried tomatoes for lunch on the first week that they opened.

 Other favorites include:

 Cent’anni Trattoria: At Canal 34, this is second location for this Italian trattoria based in Condesa in Mexico City.
 The San Miguel restaurant opened in early 2014.
 It has inside seating downstairs but the highlight is the rooftop bar and outside terrace seating with wonderful views of the Las Monjas across the street.
 They have a large menu of pizzas, salads, pastas and meat and fish entrees.
 Our group had a great house salad with nuts, goat cheese and apples, and steak, fish and grilled pulpo or octopus.
 Try to go before the word gets out, as it will be very crowded on weekends.
 I went back on my last trip where I enjoyed an excellent tuna entree.

 La Parada: Check out this Peruvian restaurant located at Recreo #94.
 Located in an old home, the decor is contemporary and food very good.
 There is a small indoor space but a large, attractive patio with the bulk of seating.
 They have some very good ceviches/cebiches.
 They have a very good chicken entree with rice and good pisco sour cocktail.I was just back and had a seafood and rice entree plus a mango mousse, that is not to be missed.
 The young owners are delightful!

-MX Restaurante Bar: Make sure to check out this new San Miguel restaurant and bar.
-The decor is sleek and contemporary and the upstairs rooftop bar is one of the best in town.
+MX Restaurante Bar: Make sure to check out this San Miguel restaurant and bar.
+The décor is sleek and contemporary and the upstairs rooftop bar is one of the best in town.
 The lighting at night is spectacular and the views of the Parroquia are wonderful!!
 A perfect spot for an after dinner drink.
 They have a full menu upstairs as well in the dining room downstairs, including sushi.
 It is located at San Francisco #8, a block from the Jardin.

-Downstairs from La Azotea, Pueblo Viejo remains a local’s favorite with Mexican specialities.
+Downstairs from La Azotea, Pueblo Viejo remains a local’s favorite with Mexican specialties.
 They have music on the weekends.
 I went back after several years with my family and friends and enjoyed the food and music.